jwlodek/py_cui/docs/DocstringGenerated/PyCui.md

- add_block_label | Function that adds a new block label to the CUI grid add_button | Function that adds a new button to the CUI grid add_slider | Function that adds a new label to the CUI grid get_element_at_position | Returns containing widget for character position _get_horizontal_neighbors | Gets all horizontal (left, right) neighbor widgets _get_vertical_neighbors | Gets all vertical (up, down) neighbor widgets
+ add_block_label | Function that adds a new block label to the CUI grid add_button | Function that adds a new button to the CUI grid add_slider | Function that adds a new label to the CUI grid forget_widget | Function that is used to destroy or "forget" widgets.
+Forgotten widgets will no longer be drawn get_element_at_position | Returns containing widget for character position _get_horizontal_neighbors | Gets all horizontal (left, right) neighbor widgets _get_vertical_neighbors | Gets all vertical (up, down) neighbor widgets